4tomicpotato/zoom-meeting-auto-join-scheduler/README.md

   1. Download and extract this repository
   2. Open Command Prompt as administrator.
   3. Change current directory to the extracted path (Using command: cd "path to direcotry in which you extracted the files")
-  4. Install the python modules listed in requirements.txt (Using command: pip install -r requirements.txt )
+  4. Install the python modules listed in requirements.txt Using command: pip install -r requirements.txt )
   5. Run the zoom-auto-join-scheduler.py with Python (Using command: python zoom-auto-join-scheduler.py)

+  Example Installation:
+      -- Assuming the file is extracted in "C:\" directory:
+      ```
+      cd "C:\zoom-meeting-auto-join-scheduler"
+      pip install -r requirements.txt
+      python zoom-auto-join-scheduler.py
+      ```
+   NOTE: You can directly run the zoom-auto-join-scheduler.py with python if you've installed the requirements once already.

 Note:
   1. To automatically join with audio during zoom meetings, enable "Automatically join audio by computer when joining a meeting" option in "Settings -> Audio" of Zoom Meetings app.
   2. To automatically mute your mic on joining, enable "Mute my microphone when joining a meeting" option in "Settings -> Audio" of Zoom Meetings app.